Credit Cards Credit Card Rewards

 While incurring the 2.9% fee on all your purchases sounds like a drag, there are times when Plastiq will run incentives offering lower fee rates.
 For example, in August 2019, Plastiq sent out targeted emails offering up to three individual payments (up to $10,000 each) at a lower 1.5% processing fee instead of the 2.9%.

-In a case like this, it actually becomes profitable to pay for any of your purchases with Plastiq if you’re using a card like the Citi Double Cash® Card, as it earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+In a case like this, it actually becomes profitable to pay for any of your purchases with Plastiq if you’re using a card like the Citi Double Cash® Card, as it earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 If you’re paying a $100 bill, the 1.5% fee brings your total cost to $101.50.
 But after you earn the up to 2% cash back on all purchases, your cost for that payment will be reduced to $99.50, which is less than the original bill.

 Plastiq also offers its own reward program where you can earn “fee-free dollars,” sometimes abbreviated as FFDs.
 These dollars represent the amount of money you can send without being charged the processing fee.
 As an example, a friend of mine sent me his referral code to use for my very first Plastiq payment.
 Once I completed this initial payment, I was awarded $500 FFDs.
 That meant for the next payment I completed through Plastiq, the first $500 didn’t incur the 2.9% fee.
 In essence, I was able to save $14.50 on my second payment.